Metaswitch/clearwater-readthedocs/Geographic redundancy.md

     and UDP-encapsulated IPsec.
 3. Install the clearwater-secure-connections package on all sprout, homestead and homer nodes.
-4. Modify the `/etc/clearwater/cluster_settings` file on each sprout, homestead and homer node to include all nodes of that type across all regions. (chef will have set the `cluster_settings` file up to just contain those nodes within the same region.)
-Specify the public IP address of remote nodes.
+4. Set the `/etc/clearwater/cluster_settings` file on each sprout to just contain the local nodes, and the `/etc/clearwater/remote_cluster_settings` file to contain the remote nodes.
+5. Configure Cassandra on homestead and homer to be aware of all nodes in all deployments, but use a Snitch (e.g. PropertyFileSnitch) to set each node's data center according to its region.
-5. Configure Route 53 to forward requests for bono and homer according to latency.
+6. Configure Route 53 to forward requests for bono and homer according to latency.
 To do this, for each of bono and homer, and for each region, create one record set, as follows.
     -   Name: &lt;shared (non-geographically-redundant) DNS name\>